Feb 25-27, 2022 at Hazel Hill Wood near Salisbury

 Jane Sanders has over 25 years’ experience in working with a mindfulness-based approach to wellbeing with groups and individuals, and draws on ecospirituality, deep ecology, rewilding and Nature immersion.

 Hazel Hill: is a magical 70-acre conservation woodland and retreat centre, 7 miles from Salisbury.
 It has simple, yet beautifully crafted off-grid wooden buildings with lovely indoor and outdoor group spaces, heated accommodation in bedrooms (or camping), good hot showers and compost loos.
-Please note there are deer ticks at the wood which can carry Lyme disease: we will brief you on precautions in the joining instructions.
 See more about the wood at www.hazelhill.org.uk.

 Start time: 4pm on Friday February 25, finishing after lunch at 2pm on Sunday February 27.